tychenjiajun/exif-ai/manual.md

 Specify the path to the input image file.

 * `-a, --api-provider <name>`:
 Choose the AI provider to use.
-Acceptable values are ollama or zhipu.
+Acceptable values are ollama, zhipu, google or coze.

 * `-p, --prompt <text>`:
 Set a custom prompt for the AI provider.
 If not specified, a default prompt is used.